gazbert/java-design-patterns/README.md

 * "Head First Design Patterns" - Freeman et al
 * "Java Design Pattern Essentials" - Tony Brevis

 Each pattern is contained in its own package.
-The Javadoc will provide more details and the Test class will demonstrate how to use it.
+The Javadoc will provide more details and the unit tests will demonstrate how to use it.

 Any comments/bugs/better ways of doing things, send 'em my way.

 ## Design Patterns
-The following patterns are described using code, unit tests, and Javadoc.

 ### Behavioural

 1. State